arielgee/Sage-Like/.misc/tasks.md

   * if date is missing the Z then convert to XML date format and appen 'Z' at the end ??????

 * delete feed with the keyboard delete key?????
+* after delete press tab (or 2 tabs) and press arrow down. why from here? => natural tab order, next in tab index

+* draging & dropping a folder with loading feed in it get "stuck" on loading (the icon)